 Keep on Track

-Close care and monitoring from a vitiligo specialist throughout the study
+Close care and monitoring from specialist throughout the study

 Reimbursements